Cinema of India: International influence

 During colonial rule, Indians bought film equipment from Europe.
 The British funded wartime propaganda films during the Second World War, some of which showed the Indian army pitted against the Axis powers, specifically the Empire of Japan, which had managed to infiltrate India.
 One such story was Burma Rani, which depicted civilian resistance to Japanese occupation by British and Indian forces in Myanmar.
 Pre-independence businessmen such as J. F. Madan and Abdulally Esoofally traded in global cinema.

 Early Indian films made early inroads into the Soviet Union, Middle East, Southeast Asia and China.
 Mainstream Indian movie stars gained international fame across Asia and Eastern Europe.
 For example, Indian films were more popular in the Soviet Union than Hollywood films and occasionally domestic Soviet films.
 From 1954 to 1991, 206 Indian films were sent to the Soviet Union, drawing higher average audience figures than domestic Soviet productions, Films such as Awaara and Disco Dancer drew more than 60 million viewers.
 Films such as Awaara, 3 Idiots and Dangal, were among the 20 highest-grossing films in China.

 Many Asian and South Asian countries increasingly found Indian cinema more suited to their sensibilities than Western cinema.
-Jigna Desai holds that by the 21st century, Indian cinema had become 'deterritorialized', spreading to parts of the world where Indian expatriates were present in significant numbers and had become an alternative to other international cinema.
+Jigna Desai holds that by the 21st century, Indian cinema had become 'deterritorialised', spreading to parts of the world where Indian expatriates were present in significant numbers and had become an alternative to other international cinema.

 Indian films frequently appeared in international fora and film festivals.
-This allowed Parallel Bengali filmmakers to achieve worldwide fame.
+This allowed parallel Bengali filmmakers to achieve worldwide fame.